The Disturbing Facts About Small Businesses That Get Hacked

 And the fallout is real.

 More Troubling Statistics About Small Businesses & Cybersecurity

-According to the National Cyber Security Alliance, a whopping 60% of companies go out of business within six months after falling victim to a data breach.
+According to the National Cyber Security Alliance, 60% of companies go out of business within six months after falling victim to a data breach.
 That makes total sense considering the high costs of such a breach.
-But what’s surprising, and tragic, is that most firms still don’t view cyberattacks as a legitimate threat.
+But what’s surprising and tragic is that most firms still don’t view cyberattacks as a legitimate threat.